K-Nishant-18/DSA-Coding-Patterns/DSA Concepts/Linear Data Structures/04 - Queues.md

-# 🚶 Queues - FIFO Data Structure
+# 🚶 Queues: The FIFO Foundation

-## 📖 What is a Queue?
+---

+## 🚀 Why Learn Queues?

-Imagine a line of people waiting to buy tickets at a movie theater.
-The first person who joined the line gets served first, and new people join at the end of the line.
-You can't cut in the middle or serve someone from the back.
-That's exactly what a **Queue** is in programming!
+Imagine standing in line at your favorite coffee shop.
+The first person who joined the line gets served first, and new people join at the end.
+You can't cut in the middle or serve someone from the back—that's exactly what a **queue** is in programming!

+Queues are everywhere: task scheduling in operating systems, print job management, breadth-first search in graphs, and even the way you organize your daily tasks.
+Mastering queues unlocks your ability to build efficient systems that process data in order.

+---

+## 🧩 What is a Queue?
+(With Visuals)

-A queue is a linear data structure that follows the **FIFO (First In, First Out)** principle.
+A **queue** is a linear data structure that follows the **FIFO (First In, First Out)** principle.
 Elements are added at one end (rear) and removed from the other end (front).

+### 📦 Analogy: A Line of People

 ```
 ┌─────────────────────────────────────────────────────────┐